Biography

 Nina is also a student of the Seattle Chamber Music Academy (SCMA) and has performed numerous times with the SCMA’s chamber music program at Benaroya hall, Seattle.

-Nina studied at SCMA under the guidance of a Seattle’s Symphony concertmaster Noah Geller, Dr. Craig Sheppard, pianist Sasha Starcevich, violinists James Ehnes and Rachel Lee Priday, cellists Efe Baltacigil, Meeka Quan di Lorenzo and Michael Kannen, violist Susan Gulkis-Assadi.
+Nina studied at SCMA under the guidance of a Seattle’s Symphony concertmaster Noah Geller, prof. Craig Sheppard, pianist Sasha Starcevich, violinists James Ehnes and Rachel Lee Priday, cellists Efe Baltacigil, Meeka Quan di Lorenzo and Michael Kannen, violist Susan Gulkis-Assadi.

 Nina had her debut with a Sempre Musick Orchestra under baton of Mark Latham in Boston at the age of 13 and played Chopin Piano Concerto N.2 in F minor.
-She also performed Mozart Concerto n.
-22 in E Major with Europa Musica Orchestra in Perugia, Italy, under baton of Marius Stravinsky; Sammamish Symphony Orchestra, under baton of Adam Stern.

 Nina is also a harpsichord student and continuo player at the Early Music Youth Academy (Seattle), which is part of the Seattle Historical Arts for Kids Society.
 As a harpsichordist, Nina took lessons with acclaimed harpsichordists and fortepianists such as David Breitman and Mark Edwards (Oberlin Conservatory of Music).